Utah man shot by FBI brandished gun and frightened Google Fiber subcontractors in 2018, man says

-PROVO, Utah (AP) — Five years before a Utah man was killed by authorities trying to arrest him on charges including threatening to assassinate President Joe Biden, he threatened and pointed a gun at utility workers who he thought were on his property.
+PROVO, Utah (AP) — A utility worker threatened at gunpoint five years ago by a Utah man who was killed last week by FBI agents seeking to arrest him on charges of threatening President Joe Biden and others says he feared for his life during that encounter.

-Caiden Taylor, who was then working as a Google Fiber subcontractor, told KSL-TV he feared for his life during the August 2018 encounter outside Craig Robertson’s home in Provo, Utah.
+Caiden Taylor, who was then working as a Google Fiber subcontractor, told KSL-TV he ran quickly after Craig Robertson confronted him with a gun outside his Provo, Utah, home and accused the workers of trespassing on his property.

-A Provo police incident report describes how Taylor and another worker rang Robertson’s doorbell to tell him they planned to access the utlity pole via a public easement through his backyard.
-They proceeded to set up their equipment after getting no answer until Robertson came into the backyard waving a handgun at them, accusing them of trespass.
-They told the police that Robertson had pointed a gun at them — a charge he later denied to officers.

 “I was actually up on the power pole with a whole spool of cable when he came out,” Taylor told KSL.
 “And I’ve never climbed down a ladder faster in my life.”